-- Renewable energyupdated figures due in TBC - Energy Consumption by the Authority see table below.
-Updated figures due in TBC - Recycling increased in 2020/21 to 66.08% (51,494 Tonnes) from 64.66%(50,544 Tonnes) the previous year.
-We continue to exceed Welsh Government statutory targets (64% March 2020) avoiding any financial penalties. - Thanks to residents and the way in which they have used our recycling services, there has been a significant increase in recycling. - Looking ahead, how we collect recyclable materials in future and the way our residents use our recycling services will become even more important so that we can meet even more stringent recycling targets and our carbon reduction ambitions. - The recyclable material that we collect is used to make new products and can aid the circular economy, thereby minimising the need for raw materials and reducing our carbon footprint.
+- We generated over a million kWh of renewable energy during 2020/21, which increased by 61,884 kWh (6%) from 997,480 kWh in the previous year. - Energy Consumption by the Authority we will be reporting our building-related energy data to Welsh Government (WG) by the end of October 2021, as required by the Welsh public sector reporting guide.
+The WG prescribed methodologies differ from our current methodologies.
+As part of this we will shortly be participating in a formal peer review with Pembrokeshire to make sure our (and their) data is 'correct' - Recycling increased in 2020/21 to 66.08% (51,494 Tonnes) from 64.66% (50,544 Tonnes) the previous year.
+We continue to exceed Welsh Government statutory targets (64% March 2020) avoiding any financial penalties. - Thanks to residents and the way in which they have used our recycling services, there has been a significant increase in recycling.

-- O In order to allow that waste material to be efficiently used to make new products, we have to ensure that the quality of the materials is the best it can be and that these materials are not contaminated, which could render them unusable for recycling. - Consequently, looking ahead, we will need to review our kerbside waste collection strategy to address current problems, but this will mean that as residents of Carmarthenshire we all will need to have an open mindset towards new ways of collecting recyclable waste and to adopt the most effective way of recycling in the near future; ultimately, we are safeguarding our environment for future generations.
+- Looking ahead, how we collect recyclable materials in future and the way our residents use our recycling services will become even more important so that we can meet even more stringent recycling targets and our carbon reduction ambitions. - The recyclable material that we collect is used to make new products and can aid the circular economy, thereby minimising the need for raw materials and reducing our carbon footprint. - In order to allow that waste material to be efficiently used to make new products, we have to ensure that the quality of the materials is the best it can be and that these materials are not contaminated, which could render them unusable for recycling. - Consequently, looking ahead, we will need to review our kerbside waste collection strategy to address current problems, but this will mean that as residents of Carmarthenshire we all will need to have an open mindset towards new ways of collecting recyclable waste and to adopt the most effective way of recycling in the near future; ultimately, we are safeguarding our environment for future generations.